Tiuty00/Tiuty00/README.md

 ## I'm Tommaso and enjoy your tour!

 # 💫 About Me:
-🌱 I’m currently learning Javascript, NodeJS, ExpressJS, EJS<br>⚡ Some fact: Music lover, I play drums and also love playing videogames!
+🌱 I’m currently learning Javascript, NodeJS, ExpressJS, EJS, REACTjs<br>⚡ Some fact: Music lover, I play drums and also love playing videogames!

 ## 🌐 Socials: